 Surf Safety & Conditions ⚠️

-• Small waves but rips possible at river mouths (e.g., Elliott Heads) — swim/surf between flags on patrolled beaches.
+Waves & Rips: Small waves most days, but rips and drag can form at river mouths (e.g. Elliott Heads) or on bigger swells.
+Always swim/surf between the red and yellow flags on patrolled beaches (Bargara, Kelly’s, Nielsen’s).

-• Bring sunscreen, water, and respect marine life (turtles nearby at Mon Repos).
-Always check local reports and know your limits.
+General Advice: Bring sunscreen, plenty of water, and respect marine life (turtles are common nearby at Mon Repos).
+Never surf alone at unpatrolled beaches.
+Always check local reports (BOM, Surfline, Beachsafe) and know your limits.

 🔗 Explore More